-Can You Reduce Inflammation With Post-Workout Nutrition?
+Can You Reduce Temporary Exercise Induced Inflammation With Post-Workout Nutrition?

-The word inflammation gets thrown around quite a bit, but what does it mean, exactly?
+The word inflammation gets thrown around quite a bit, but what does it mean exactly?
 When you damage your body in any way — injury, disease, even muscle breakdown from activity — your immune system responds by flooding the area of concern with various cells, substances, and fluid to protect and repair it.

 What’s more, what you eat after a workout can help take the edge off the normal-yet-uncomfortable acute inflammation caused by intense activity.

-Phytonutrients (nutrients derived from plants) are key players here.
-Four of particular interest are quercetin, ellagitannins, anthocyanins, and curcumin.
+Phytonutrients (nutrients derived from plants) are a key player for helping support performance and recovery.
+The four phytonutrients of particular interest are quercetin, ellagitannins, anthocyanins, and curcumin.

-Quercetin: Citrus, apples, onions, parsley, sage, tea, grapes, and dark berries.
+- Quercetin.
+Citrus, apples, onions, parsley, sage, tea, grapes, and dark berries.

-Ellagitannins: Berries, pomegranate, and walnuts.
+- Ellagitannins.
+Berries, pomegranate, and walnuts.

-Anthocyanins: Berries (I’m sensing a pattern here), grapes, eggplant, and avocado.
+- Anthocyanins.
+Berries (I’m sensing a pattern here), grapes, eggplant, and avocado.

-Curcumin: Turmeric (an herb common in Indian cooking).
+- Curcumin.
+Turmeric (an herb common in Indian cooking).

-That said, there’s plenty of science pointing to the overall health benefits of a phytonutrient-rich diet — not to mention anecdotal evidence and common sense.
+There’s plenty of science pointing to the overall health benefits of a phytonutrient-rich diet — not to mention anecdotal evidence and common sense.

 Other Nutrients for Recovery

-Of course, you need lots of these, especially electrolytes, which you lose through sweat, as well as B vitamins, which play a huge role in your body’s energy systems.
-But as long as your diet is solid, you don’t really need to put much effort into replenishing them.
+Of course, you need lots of these, especially electrolytes, which you lose through sweat, as well as B-vitamins, which play a huge role in your body’s energy systems.
+But as long as your diet is solid, you don’t need to put much effort into replenishing them.